RequirementEngineering/ch-re-STDBrando/SRS.md

 ##### 1.3	Definitions, acronyms, and abbreviations
 Some of the main concepts that are worked in the clinic,
 * Clinic:
+Can be refer to a general medical practice, run by one or more general practitioners, but it could also mean a specialist clinic.
+Its a process oriented to a diagnostic like a disease, disorder, etc.
+* General practitioner:
+In the medical profession is consiered a medical doctor who treats acute an chronic illnesses and provides preventive care and health education.
 * Clinical trial:

 * Laboratory: